-For example, we are currently involved in patent infringement lawsuits against several generic companies in the federal district courts.
+For example, we are currently involved in a patent infringement lawsuit against a generic company in the federal district courts.
 In addition, we are currently involved in opposition or invalidation proceedings in the European Patent Office, the Japan Patent Office, the Canadian Federal Court and the United Kingdom Patents Court.
 These proceedings may be ongoing for a number of years and may involve substantial expense and diversion of employee resources from our business.
 In addition, we may become involved in additional opposition proceedings or other legal or administrative proceedings in the future.
 For more information, see the other risk factors under "Risks Related to our Intellectual Property" and Part II, Item 1.
 Legal Proceedings of this Quarterly Report on Form 10-Q.